A review of permit data for new swimming pool construction in Texas during the month of September

 2-Lennar Homes

-In Jacksonville, there were more than 150 active home builders with new construction activity on record with HBW during the month of April, and the following ranked as the top five for total new permits:
+Last month, there were nearly 125 home builders with new construction activity on record in the Austin area, and the following ranked as the top five for total new permits for the one-month period:

 Builder